 Pregnancy discrimination has been illegal for decades.
 The federal Pregnancy Discrimination Act (PDA) was enacted in 1978.
 The California Fair Employment and Housing Act (FEHA) provides some of the strongest protections against pregnancy discrimination in the U.S. Yet, incredibly, some employers continue to discriminate against pregnant workers.
 Fortunately, women today know their legal rights.
 The following 4 women were fired for being pregnant but fought back against discrimination:

 - Rosario Juarez, who worked for a California AutoZone, sued the company in 2008, as reported by the Huffington Post.
 Ms. Juarez brought her case under California’s FEHA.
-She claimed that she was demoted from store manager after she became pregnant and fired after she filed a lawsuit for pregnancy discrimination.
+She claimed that she was demoted from the store manager after she became pregnant and fired after she filed a lawsuit for pregnancy discrimination.
 In January 2015, the predominantly male jury found in favor of Ms. Juarez, awarding her $870,000 in damages plus punitive damages (designed to punish AutoZone for outrageous misconduct) in the amount of $185 million.
-AutoZone appealed, but dropped the appeal on July 20, 2015 as part of a settlement agreement with Ms. Juarez.
+AutoZone appealed, but dropped the appeal on July 20, 2015, as part of a settlement agreement with Ms. Juarez.

 - Peggy Young sued UPS in 2008 for refusing to make reasonable accommodation for her pregnancy, as discussed in an article on Fortune.
 Ms. Young, who had been working as a part-time UPS truck driver for 4 years, took a leave of absence for in vitro fertilization (one of many fertility options available).
-She became pregnant and, on the advice of her midwife, asked to return to light duty or her regular job as a truck driver, which did not typically require her to lift heavy packages.
+She became pregnant and, on the advice of her midwife, asked to return to light-duty or her regular job as a truck driver, which did not typically require her to lift heavy packages.
 According to Ms. Young, her manager told her the company offered that type of light duty to employees with physical ailments, such as sleep apnea, but not to pregnant employees.
-Neither was she allowed to return to her previous job because of liability issues.
+Neither was she allowed returning to her previous job because of liability issues.
 Peggy Young appealed her case all the way to the U.S. Supreme Court and won.
 The case was sent back to the lower court and ultimately settled.